 Products that contain oxalic acid are important for removing stains such as rust, which are often seen on laundry but that cannot be removed in a normal washing process, and there are no obvious alternatives.
-Peracetic acid, which is produced by mixing acetic acid and hydrogen peroxide, is highly reactive, and has the advantage that it bleaches and disinfects at considerably lower temperatures than hydrogen peroxide alone.
-In the processes where peracetic acid is used, laundry can be washed at lower temperatures and thereby reduce energy consumption.
-Therefore, exemptions apply to products that are classified H304, H312, H332, H371 or H373, where the classification is triggered by the content of oxalic acid, peracetic acid or hydrogen peroxide.
+Therefore, products may also be classified and labelled as H304, H312, H332, H371 or H373, if the classification and labelling are triggered by the content of oxalic acid.